elid0928/containers/pacloud/postgresql/README.md

 ### Setting up a streaming replication

-A [Streaming replication](http://www.postgresql.org/docs/9.4/static/warm-standby.html#STREAMING-REPLICATION) cluster can easily be setup with the Bitnami PostgreSQL Docker Image using the following environment variables:
+A [Streaming replication](http://www.postgresql.org/docs/9.4/static/warm-standby.html#STREAMING-REPLICATION) cluster can easily be setup with the Pacloud PostgreSQL Docker Image using the following environment variables:

  - `POSTGRESQL_REPLICATION_MODE`: Replication mode.
 Possible values `master`/`slave`.
 No defaults.
  - `POSTGRESQL_REPLICATION_USER`: The replication user created on the master on first run.
 No defaults.